 The ImPACT is the most commonly used of the instruments described above, and yet its use (and the use of other similar instruments) is problematic for several reasons.
 To summarize the problems with the instrument, it has inadequate sensitivity and even worse specificity (the ability of the instrument to accurately detect when somebody has had a concussion and when they have not), it is often not administered under standardized conditions, and it is easy to “fake” the results.

-Finally, although there is recognition and acknowledgement of “postconcussion syndrome” by ICD-10 and most clinicians, it is often overlooked and the symptoms are in most cases misattributed to other causes.
+Finally, although there is recognition and acknowledgment of “postconcussion syndrome” by ICD-10 and most clinicians, it is often overlooked and the symptoms are in most cases misattributed to other causes.

-The International Classification of Diseases-10th Revision (ICD-10) includes a diagnosis of Postconcussion Syndrome (F07.81), and lists the criteria as follows:
+The International Classification of Diseases-10 the Revision (ICD-10) includes a diagnosis of Postconcussion Syndrome (F07.81), and lists the criteria as follows:

-The organic and psychogenic disturbances observed after closed head injuries (head injuries, closed).
-Post-concussion syndrome includes subjective physical complaints (i.e. Headache, dizziness), cognitive, emotional, and behavioral changes.
-These disturbances can be chronic, permanent, or late emerging.
+The organic and psychogenic disturbances were observed after closed head injuries (head injuries, closed).
+The post-concussion syndrome includes subjective physical complaints (i.e. Headache, dizziness), cognitive, emotional, and behavioral changes.
+These disturbances can be chronic, permanent, or late-emerging.

-While it is encouraging that ICD notes, “these disturbances can be chronic, permanent, or late emerging,” concussion myths have resulted in clinicians seldom looking for the symptoms for more than a week post-injury.
-When parents, teachers, and coaches notice the presence of symptoms that were caused by concussion or concussive events, they in most cases mistakenly believe that the cause of the symptoms are not concussive related.
+While it is encouraging that ICD notes, “these disturbances can be chronic, permanent, or late-emerging,” concussion myths have resulted in clinicians seldom looking for the symptoms for more than a week post-injury.
+When parents, teachers, and coaches notice the presence of symptoms that were caused by a concussion or concussive events, they in most cases mistakenly believe that the cause of the symptoms is not concussive related.